fiberinc/handshake/docs/README.md

 # Handshake docs

 Landing page and documentation for Handshake.
+We recommend deleting this folder from your Handshake instance.

 ## Development